This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Ranch Dressing– Prefer a thinner dip?
 Try using dressing instead.

 - Bean Dip- A great option for a heartier dip.

 - Hummus- roasted red pepper and garlic hummus make great dipping options.

-- Display- I like to alternate vegetables so that I have a colorful veggie display.
+- Get creative with your display – I like to alternate vegetables so that I have a colorful veggie display.
 For example, I don’t put all the green vegetables together.
 I try to alternate.